tomidea/Project9/steps.md

 4. Make sure Jenkins is up and running

-- sudo systemctl status jenkins
+- sudo systemctl status jenkins img

-By default Jenkins server uses TCP port 8080 – open it by creating a new Inbound Rule in your EC2 Security Group
+5. By default Jenkins server uses TCP port 8080 – open it by creating a new Inbound Rule in your EC2 Security Group

+6. Perform initial Jenkins setup.
+From your browser access http://<Jenkins-Server-Public-IP-Address-or-Public-DNS-Name>:8080 img

+You will be prompted to provide a default admin password Retrieve it from your server:

+- sudo cat /var/lib/jenkins/secrets/initialAdminPassword

+ Then you will be asked which plugings to install – choose suggested plugins.
+Once plugins installation is done – create an admin user and you will get your Jenkins server address.

+The installation is completed!

+img

+   ### Step 2 – Configure Jenkins to retrieve source codes from GitHub using Webhooks

+    1. Enable webhooks in your GitHub repository settings